 "I have made a lot of apple pies but this recipe is the best one I've ever tried.
 Loved it! "⭐"⭐⭐⭐⭐

 📋 Award-winning Apple Pie Recipe

 - 3-4 LARGE peeled and cored thinly sliced green Granny Smith apples * like the size of the apple in the lead photo.
 If your apples are very small, use more

 - 6 tablespoon brown sugar

 - 8 dollops whipped cream * can use spray can whipped cream

 - 2 -9 inch pie shells (store-bought or homemade)

-- 1-2 tbsp milk, cream or whipping cream
+- 1-2 tablespoon milk, cream or whipping cream

-Bake in a hot oven 450 degrees f for 10 minutes then reduce heat to 350 degrees F and continue baking for 20 to 30 minutes or until apples are cooked (fork can easily go through)
+- Bake in a hot oven 450 degrees f/232 degrees Cfor 10 minutes then reduce heat to 350 degrees F / 176 degrees C and continue baking for 20 to 30 minutes or until apples are cooked (fork can easily go through)

-Serve with ice cream or whipped cream with cinnamon sprinkles or whatever you desire.
+- Serve with a scoop of vanilla ice cream or whipped cream with cinnamon sprinkles or whatever you desire.